 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27, HD11 and UD10) - The application site is a wide footway in Whitechapel sited outside No.1-5 Church Street (Forever 21) and close to the junction with Church Street.
-The site is in a busy retail area of the city centre.
+67, HD25, HD27, HD11 and UD10) - The application site is a wide footway in Whitechapel, outside No. No.20 Lobster Pot.
+The site is in a busy shopping area of the city centre.
 Traditional retail units with associated advertising line the footway on both sides.
-Several items of street furniture including similar advertising structures occupy the walkway.
+Several items of street furniture including advertising structures occupy the walkway.
 These features provide an appropriate context for the proposed installation.
 The limited height and bulk of the InLink would ensure it does not appear unduly prominent.
 The proposal would not look out of place within this commercial setting and it would not adversely impact on the area's amenity.

-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace existing BT payphones in Lord Street thereby reducing street clutter in this area.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace the two existing BT payphones at the application site thereby reducing street clutter in this area.
 The proposed InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The proposed site is in a pedestrianised street therefore the installation will have no effect on road users.
+The proposed site is in a pedestrianised street therefore the installation will not affect road users.
 The subject footway is wide and has sufficient space to accommodate the installation and allow for its safe usage by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint when compared to BT payphones and is also 100mm narrower therefore footway width will generally increase resulting from the replacement of the identified payphones.
+The InLink has a significantly reduced footprint when compared to BT payphones.
+It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from the replacement of the existing payphones.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD11, HD1) - The proposal site lies at the boundary of Castle Street Conservation Area and in the Liverpool Maritime Mercantile World Heritage Site boundary.
-The nearest Grade II listed building (81-89, Lord Street) is located approximately 48 metres away.
+126-141, HD27, HD11, HD1) - The proposal site is situated in Castle Street Conservation Area and in the Liverpool Maritime Mercantile World Heritage Site boundary.
+The nearest Grade II listed building (81-89, Lord Street) is located approximately 75metres away and will not be affected by the proposed development.
 The proposal has been sympathetically designed and will be appropriately sited outside shops.
-The InLink's slender and elegant appearance and high quality design will complement the area's retail and busy profile.
-Given the modest scale of the proposed development, it is not considered that it would have a detrimental impact on the above heritage assets.
+Its slender and elegant appearance and high quality design will complement the area's retail and busy profile.
+The proposed development would not have a detrimental impact on the above heritage assets.

 Provision of high quality telecommunications infrastructure (NPPF para 42-43, UD10, GEN3) - The InLink would provide high quality telecommunications facilities as set out above.
 It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.
-The proposed location is accessible to many workers, shoppers, tourists and residents as part of the wider InLink network.
+The proposed location is accessible to many workers, tourists and residents as part of the wider InLink network.